ShubhamDataS/CreditCard_FraudDetection/README.md

 ## Communication
 We investigated the data, checking for data unbalancing, visualizing the features and understanding the relationship between different features.
-We then investigated two predictive models.
 The data was split in  train set and a test set.

 We started with Logistic Regression model, for which we obtained an Accuracy,f1-Score, recall and preciosn around 94% when predicting the target for the test set.